 By 1923, American housebuilders had developed a successful and popular product with size and construction tailored to available resources, along with generic plans and customisable signifiers satisfying human needs for belonging and esteem.

-People later feeling the need to represent satisfaction of their higher-level need for belonging, damn well did so – and to this day continue to.
+People later felt the need to represent satisfaction of their higher-level need for belonging, damn well did so – and to this day continue to.

 A rudimentary building with the option of some DIY PoMo is all we ever wanted.